MohammadRokib/Security-System-GNS3/1. MohammadRokib/3. Installing GNS3 VM/README.md

 ![2](https://user-images.githubusercontent.com/60141836/209441439-82467094-1c6c-4b97-91b7-7f357fadd463.png)
 <br><br>

 A zip file will be downloaded.
-I'll extract it by right clicking on it and then **Extract Here**<br> from 7-Zip
+I'll extract it by right clicking on it and then **Extract Here** from 7-Zip<br>
 ![3](https://user-images.githubusercontent.com/60141836/209441441-f3c7b7b3-acc4-4044-8a0c-69f1c0c7db53.png)
 <br><br>